 210VGP Atomic Absorption Spectrophotometer

 The 210VGP is shipped ready for use.
 All operating conditions are pre-loaded in the internal computer, including lamp settings, secondary wavelengths, and alternate methods of analysis for over 60 elements by flame, furnace, or hydride techniques.
 The three lamp turret has individual controls for alignment and standby mode to keep lamps warm.
-Direct report generation to a printer or data linking to the optional Buck Analyst software package is easily done using the parallel and RS-232 serial ports.
+Direct report generation to a printer or data linking to the Free Buck Analyst* software package is easily done using the parallel and RS-232 serial ports.

 Deuterium Background Correction

 This is the oldest and still most commonly used technique, particularly for flame AAS.
 In this case, a separate source (a deuterium lamp) with broad emission is used to measure the background absorption over the entire width of the exit slit of the spectrometer.
 In the 210VGP & Accusys 211 the deuterium lamp is in-line with the hollow cathode lamp, thus eliminating the need for a double beam system.
 The benefits of a single beam system are more energy, smaller size, lower cost, and a more sensitivity.